New data shows the non-fungible token (NFT) craze has hit a brick wall, with a dramatic drop in sales volume underway.

 Though the market is calming down, CEOs in the space such as Osler and Zuppinger see a bright future ahead for NFTs.
 Zupperinger believes there will be more and more promising projects in the next few months and years.

-“We are reached every day by promising projects, large companies, banking groups all around the world that are gradually entering the NFT space, so we’re pretty confident that the NFT space is not ‘dead’.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+“We are reached every day by promising projects, large companies, banking groups all around the world that are gradually entering the NFT space, so we’re pretty confident that the NFT space is not ‘dead’.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action